Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 DeFi agents execute token swaps, bridge assets, and provide liquidity at machine speed.
-Veto intercepts every on-chain tool call before execution, enforcing swap limits, protocol allowlists, and approval workflows.
+Veto intercepts each wrapped on-chain tool call before execution, enforcing swap limits, protocol allowlists, and approval workflows.
 Because on-chain, there is no chargeback.

 On-chain is irreversible